arken-dev/arken/README.md

 # CHARON PLATFORM

-Charon is a industrial platform for web development (and others) of extremely fast and scalable web applications
+Charon is a industrial platform for web development (and others) of extremely fast and scalable

 ![Charon image](images/logo2.jpg)